 "Trevor persuaded Bill Archer, who didn't mind a quiet one at the Bluey, to buy a yacht which he named Spencer after his grandson," Jim Lee said.

 A challenge was issued and so began what is now almost 40 years of sailing fun, camaraderie and good-hearted competition.
 Deller became the club's inaugural Commodore in 1982.

 The club was incorporated in 1997 with races conducted every two to three weeks over one of a range of courses, starting from Clark Island and usually heading up the harbour towards Manly.

-"We are a friendly bunch of people who love being on the water and sometimes like to go racing", said present Commodore Duncan Veal.
+"We are a friendly bunch of people who love being on the water and sometimes like to go racing", said a past Commodore.
 "Rain, jail or shine, it's always relaxed and good fun.
 And the Blue's Point Hotel is a terrific club house".